seijiDB/chat-space/README.md

 ### association
 - has_many :groups_users
-- has_many :users, through: groups_users
+- has_many :users, through: :groups_users
 - has_many :messages

 ## messageテーブル